-Advisers can bring additional value to clients by helping them ensure security of their data, says Kerry Nelson
+Advisers can bring additional value to clients by helping ensure the security of their data.

 We have yet to see any high profile breaches of client data hitting adviser firms.
 But with data protection, data breaches and concerns about data misuse hitting the headlines, how should advisers position themselves?

-It is something that we have been considering for some time at Nexus.
-Among other things, we believe that advisers should be aiming for the highest standards of data protection and data management – and we believe that would still apply even without the GDPR coming into force later this month.
+It is something we have been considering for some time at Nexus.
+Among other things, we believe that advisers should be aiming for the highest standards of data protection and data management – and we believe that would still apply even without the General Data Protection Regulation (GDPR).

-Of course, the GDPR provides a very useful framework and this is forefront in our minds, but firms need to look at the broader context too.
+Of course, the GDPR provides a useful framework, but firms need to look at the broader context too.
 Below we set out the key questions and, where we have them, the answers we have been using to inform our strategy.

 How should advisers be positioned for GDPR?